 days immediately after the levee failures and he was in a unique position to capture many

 dramatic images of the city while it was still under water.
-He has, also, very kindly given me
+Nancy

 ~ ~ ~